voidspace/voidspace.github.io/training.md

 permalink: /training/
 ---

+All courses are taught by Michael Foord, a contributor to core Python itself, author of [IronPython in Action](https://www.manning.com/books/ironpython-in-action), and the creator of unittest.mock.
+Michael has over ten years of experience teaching Python and twenty years of industry experience working with Python.

 Most of my training is now delivered remotely, via Zoom or Teams, but I'm available for onsite training.

 My most popular courses are: